-The Everglades is an expansive area of land in South Florida, which consists of 1.5 million acres of wetland.
-However, because this park covers a large area of South Florida, planning is a must.
-There are three entrances to Everglades National Park.
-They are not connected, and all are accessed through different areas of South Florida.
+The Everglades is an expansive area of land in south Florida, which consists of 1.5 million acres of wetland.
+Since the park covers such a large area of south Florida, planning is a must.
+There are three entrances to Everglades National Park and they are not connected, they are accessed through different areas of south Florida.

 All these areas offer a wide range of activities.
 You can take a short walk on the Anhinga Trail to spot abundant wildlife--turtles, herons and alligators!
 Climb atop Shark Valley's 65-foot observation tower for a bird's eye view of the glades.
 Glide over Florida Bay by tour boat or kayak for a chance to glimpse a crocodile, manatee, or dolphin.
 Watch as the sun sets over Flamingo, the southernmost point in mainland Florida.
 Explore the pinelands by bike, paddle amongst the mangroves on Nine-Mile Pond, or tour the historic Nike Hercules missile base.
 Join a ranger on a slough slog deep into the heart of a cypress dome.
 Find solitude on your own on a week-long canoe trip, camping along the 99-mile Wilderness Waterway.
 With countless opportunities for discovery the following quick links will help you plan an adventure that's right for you!

 - Eating and Sleeping